SansGuidon/bookmarks/README.md

 * [Christian Stewart](https://blog.searchencrypt.com/privacy/privacy-browser-extensions/) - (2017) Favorite Browser Extensions for Privacy
 * [The Battle for Net Neutrality](https://www.battleforthenet.com/) - The Internet is under attack.
 But we can still win.
 * [Georg Szalai](https://www.hollywoodreporter.com/news/google-chairman-eric-schmidt-internet-765989) - (2015) Google Chairman Eric Schmidt: "The Internet Will Disappear"
+* [Gabriel Weinberg](https://www.quora.com/Why-should-I-use-DuckDuckGo-instead-of-Google) - (2018) Why should I use DuckDuckGo instead of Google?

 # Productivity
 > Tips